red-gate/level-up-academy/web-training/JavaScript/Week 1 - Basic Syntax/Instructions.md

 1. Run the code
 2. Change the calculation of the result to support 4 basic arithmetic operations (passed using the op variable) on a and b.

+Questions (for further discussion):
+- Variables in JavaScript can be defined using var, let and const keywords.
+What would be a good guideline for chosing the keyweord in your opinion?
+- Values in JavaScript can be compared for equlity using == and === operators.
+What would be a good guideline for choosing an appropriate operator in your opinion?

 # Additional

 Bonus exercises:
 - Check if a string is a palindrome (Reference for string methods: https://www.w3schools.com/jsref/jsref_obj_string.asp)
 - Calculate n-th number of the Fibonacci sequence

-Questions:
-- Variables in JavaScript can be defined using var, let and const keywords.
-What would be a good guideline for chosing the keyweord in your opinion?
-- Values in JavaScript can be compared for equlity using == and === operators.
-What would be a good guideline for choosing an appropriate operator in your opinion?

 # Resources
 * [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript)